MicrosoftDocs/iis-docs/iis/extensions/database-manager-reference/column-allownulls-property-microsoft-web-management-databasemanager.md

 ---
 title: Column.AllowNulls Property (Microsoft.Web.Management.DatabaseManager)
+description: This article contains information on syntax and permissions for the Column.AllowNulls property.
+There are also links to more resources.
 TOCTitle: AllowNulls Property
 description: This article explains how to get or set a value in a database column as null.
 It includes a detailed description and code samples for reference. ms:assetid: P:Microsoft.Web.Management.DatabaseManager.Column.AllowNulls